joshestein/EEE4022S_final_project/README.md

 # EEE4022S Final year project

-The MATLAB can be found in the 'kitti' folder.
+MATLAB code can be found in the 'kitti' folder.

 Use the master branch to segment a single image (non-interactively).